hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

         **Note:**

-        1. When --profile option is not provided, then credentials will be picked from profile name <default> in the \~/.aws/credentials file.
-If you are using access credentials for different user, then include the profile section in \~/.aws/credentials files.
+        1. When the --profile option is not provided, credentials will be picked from the profile name  <default> in the \~/.aws/credentials file.
+If you are using access credentials for a different user, then include the profile section in \~/.aws/credentials files.

-        2. Example content of ~/.aws/credentials file:
+\    2.
+Example content of ~/.aws/credentials file:

 <!--StartFragment-->